Lead Lawyer On Trump's Team Handling Special Counsel Russia Probe Resigns

 Trump's legal team is in the midst of ongoing discussions with Mueller over a possible interview with President Trump.
 Dowd recently described them as "productive and constructive."

 Over the weekend, however, Dowd suggested that the Mueller investigation be shut down.
-At first, he said he was speaking as the president's counsel, then he walked it back to say he was speaking for himself.
+At first, he said he was speaking as the president's counsel; then he walked it back to say he was speaking for himself.

 "Just end it on the merits in light of recent revelations," Dowd said in an email.